-In my July 1st article entitled Columbus Day is about Self-Determination, I

-  stated that “Columbus statues have been a ubiquitous public representation of

-  our ethnicity for the bulk of the 20th Century, but I believe that this is

-  related to the fact that the truly defining moments of Italian-American history

-  had been deliberately kept from the American public”.
+In my July 1st article entitled Columbus Day is about Self-Determination, I stated that “Columbus statues have been a ubiquitous public representation of our ethnicity for the bulk of the 20th Century, but I believe that this is related to the fact that the truly defining moments of Italian-American history had been deliberately kept from the American public”.

-  And that is the great takeaway – because our history is ignored in public

-  schools, the Italian-American community places extraordinary value on the

-  remaining symbol of our dedication to America, which is Columbus.
-The pointless

-  public bickering over Columbus is a symptom of our politicized and faulty public
+And that is the great takeaway – because key parts of history is ignored, many members of the Italian-American community place extraordinary value on the remaining symbol of our dedication to America, which is Columbus.
+The pointless public bickering over Columbus is a symptom of our politicized and faulty public education system.

-  education system.
 That needs immediate attention.
-The responsibility is ours to

-  rebuild our public school curriculum so it reflects history in an evidence-based
+The responsibility is ours to rebuild our public school curriculum so it reflects history in an evidence-based manner.

-  manner.

 All three cultures had huge populations that were considered “enemy aliens”.

-  This is detailed in our Wartime Internment research project for students and

-  educators.
-This report is a necessary read for any person who feels they

-  understand US History of the twentieth century, as it will reveal inaccuracies

-  and omissions in the educational curriculum dedicated to that time period.
-A

-  group of advisors and scholars from the German, Italian and Japanese communities

-  worked together to create an updated curriculum to teach this complete story.
+This is detailed in our Wartime Internment research project for students and educators.
+This report is a necessary read for any person who feels they understand US History of the twentieth century, as it will reveal inaccuracies and omissions in the educational curriculum dedicated to that time period.
+A group of advisors and scholars from the German, Italian and Japanese communities worked together to create an updated curriculum to teach this complete story.
 This curriculum has been available since 2004.
-It has not been adopted by US
+It has not been adopted by US public schools.

-  public schools.

 Las Casas recommended hardier African slaves to the Spanish crown in 1515.
 Found at Ohio State University at http://origins.osu.edu/milestones/july-2015-bartolom-de-las-casas-and-500-years-racial-injustice.
 Accessed October 10, 2020.